Kaltsoon/nosql/material/2-mongo-introduction.md

 > [!IMPORTANT]
 > Exercise 2 👨‍💻: Create a file (for example a Word document) and include a [screenshot](https://www.take-a-screenshot.org/) of the query and its result in the MongoDB Shell mentioned in step 5 to the file.
 Submit the file to the "Introduction to MongoDB database management system" Moodle submission in PDF format.

+> [!NOTE]
+> Bonus sections and exercises in the material (marked with ⭐) are optional and can be used to deepen your MongoDB knowledge.

 ## ⭐ Bonus: MongoDB database in the cloud

 [MongoDB Atlas](https://www.mongodb.com/atlas) is a cloud-based database service provided by MongoDB, Inc., that allows users to deploy, manage, and scale MongoDB databases with ease.
 It provides a free plan for hosting the MongoDB database in the cloud which is accessible to the outside world.
 This is useful while developing for example a web application used by multiple users.
+The [Connect via Compass](https://www.mongodb.com/docs/atlas/compass-connection/) guide provides instructions on how to connect to a cloud-hosted MongoDB database using MongoDB Compass.

 ⏭️ [Move on to the next section](./3-mongo-operations.md)